pingcap/blog/_posts/2016-11-09-Deep-Dive-into-TiKV.md

 ---
 layout: post
-title: A Deep Dive into TiDB
+title: A Deep Dive into TiKV
 excerpt: This document introduces how TiKV works as a Key-Value database.
 ---
 <span id="top"><span>